Nicole Cade

 Working Papers

-The effect of news-trade integration on investors’ perceptions of news (with Joe Croom and Brad Kamrath)
+News-trade integration and investor behavior (with Joe Croom and Brad Kamrath)

 Degrees

-- PhD in Business Administration (Accounting), University of Washington, 2016
+• PhD in Business Administration (Accounting), University of Washington

-- Master of Science in Business Administration (Accounting), University of Washington, 2015
+• Master of Science in Business Administration (Accounting), University of Washington

 CV File